 On this page

-The VET for school students policy (PDF 1.6MB), released in term 4, 2019, sets out the government’s strategic direction and plans for reforming how VET is delivered in schools.
+The VET for school students policy (PDF 1.6MB), released in term 4, 2019, sets out the government’s strategic direction and plans for reforming how vocational education and training (VET) is delivered in schools.
 It aims to clearly articulate pathways to employment, embed career education in school and provide for quality VET, designed with industry, to better prepare students for the world of work.

 The policy includes a number of reforms to support students to transition from secondary school to meaningful employment or further education.